The Company in a Nutshell

 |5-Yr Div Growth:||16.54%|

-Railroads maintenance are capital intensive and could hurt CNR in the future.
+Railroad maintenance is capital intensive and could hurt CNR in the future.
 There is a difficult balance to reach between an efficient operating ratio and well-maintained railroads.
+Continuous (and substantial) reinvestments are required to maintain its network.
 However, CNR continues to show one of the best operating ratios of the industry.
-CNR growth could get hurt from time to time as it highly depends on Canadian resources markets.
+CNR growth could get hurt from time to time as it highly depends on Canadian resource markets.
 When the demand is low for oil, forest or grains products, CNR will obviously slow down accordingly.
+Finally, transportation interruption (such the one happening in early 2020) hurt short-term business.
+CNR is captive of its best assets; you can’t move railroads!

 |Financial Debt to EBITDA (TTM)||1.78|